xuanzhang2021/lonosphere-mapping-based-GNSS-ground-station/README.md

 #### Prompt:

-Please give me the pros and cons of different differential GNSS for smartphone positioning.
+please write a short essay (500–1000 words) comparing the pros and cons of the techniques (DGNSS, RTK, ppp, ppp-RTK) for smartphone navigation.

 #### Comment:
-It’s free and great for reasoning and answering questions.
+The answer of AI is attached to in the following weblinks.

 #### Chatroom Link (if any):